10 Best Things to Do in White Sands National Park

 As you drive into the park off Highway 70, the dunes may seem small and far away.

-It is past the area where the pavement ends at about mile-marker 5.0 (8.0 km) that the best of the dunes for hiking, sledding, and photography can be enjoyed!
+That said, the pavement ends about 5.0 miles (8.0 km) into Dunes Drive, which is where the best of all the hiking, sledding, and photography can be enjoyed!

-3. Wear sunglasses and a hooded sun sun shirt.
+3. Bring sunglasses and wear a hooded sun shirt.

-Unless you’ve experienced a bad sunburn from the reflection off a glacier, you’re likely unaware of how strong the sun can and will be on a bright white surface, like the gypsum sand of White Sands National Park.
+Unless you’ve experienced a bad sunburn from the reflection off a glacier, you’re likely unaware of how strong the sun can be—and will be—on a bright white surface like the gypsum sand of White Sands National Park.

-Therefore, I cannot recommend a quality hooded sun shirt any more, and good sunglasses to protect your eyes from the harsh reflection.
+This is why I cannot recommend a quality hooded sun shirt and good sunglasses enough, as protecting yourself from the harsh reflection is crucial to having a good visit!

 4. Be careful at the bottom of the dunes.

-It’s the feeling of being so free and weightless as you run down a dune, expecting each step to have a little give until all of the sudden it doesn’t, and you’re met with an abruptly rock-hard surface at the bottom that can have all sorts of unintended consequences for the unsuspecting.
+It’s the feeling of being so free and weightless as you run down a dune, expecting each step to have a little give until all of the sudden it doesn’t, and you’re met with an abrupt rock-hard surface at the bottom that can have all sorts of unintended consequences.

 5. The visitor center is the only place to get water in White Sands National Park.

-This one is fairly self-explanatory, but be sure to stop and fill up before driving further, because you will not find running water anywhere other than the visitor center.
+This one is fairly self-explanatory, but be sure to stop to fill up before heading into the park, as there is not running water anywhere outside of the visitor center.

 6. Longer trails have more variability regarding where hikers go.

-By this, I mean that it’s easy to follow the trail on a shorter hike, like the Dune Life Nature Trail, but as the distance increases, so do the paths that hikers take.
+In White Sands National Park, it’s very easy to follow the correct trail on a shorter hike, like the Dune Life Nature Trail, but as distances increase, so do the paths that hikers take.

 This can be especially challenging on the Alkali Flat Trail, as trail markers often get buried by the dunes or blown over by the wind, making hikers veer in all sorts of directions that can either lead to you and your group getting lost, following footprints that lead nowhere, or creating false trails that subsequent groups may follow by mistake.

-Many hikers have lost their lives in the dune field before, which is why I want to emphasize these things to remain safe!
+Many hikers have lost their lives in the dune field before, which is why I want to emphasize all these things in order to have a safe visit!

-7. Choose your camera lens before entering the dunes.
+7. Choose your camera lens before entering the dune field.

-This one obviously applies to photographers only, but sand dunes, here and elsewhere, are the last place that you want to be switching lenses, as the blowing sand can easily cause permanent damage to your camera.
+This one obviously applies only to photographers, but sand dunes, here and elsewhere, are the last place that you want to be switching lenses, as the blowing sand can easily cause permanent damage to your camera.

 8. Thunderstorms are exceptionally dangerous in White Sands National Park!